 Prior to our trip, we decided that we should get trekking poles.
 Now this was no small decision.
-After internet research, and several trips to the outdoor equipment store, we decided on some lightweight folding Black Diamonds.
+After an Internet research, and several trips to the outdoor equipment store, we decided on some lightweight folding Black Diamonds.
 (They looked like ski poles.)
 Little did we realize that this decision now mandated that we check luggage as we are now toting weapons.
 Previously, we had intended to be total carry-on.

 Prior to our departure, we had planned to go to a local park and practice but we never got around to it.
 Now we are in Portugal.
-So we signed up for an eco tour to learn about native plants and animals and would then be deposited in a deserted island.
+So we signed up for an eco tour to learn about native plants and animals and would then be deposited on a deserted island.
 Perfect!
 We can practice and no one can witness our teetering baby steps.

 I should have known…if boat loads of people are transported to a deserted island, I am guessing that it is no longer deserted!!
 The water is so blue and the sky is, too.
 This is a man-made channel.
 It looks like giant jacks.
 Also, we learned that Faro means Lighthouse.